ANRC Junior Horsemanship Challenge

 ANRC Junior Horsemanship Challenge National Championship:

 - At the end of the competition season, on or before May 31, a member school or organization with a high school team ranking 1st through 6th in either conference division is eligible to compete in the ANRC Junior Horsemanship Challenge National Championship in that division.
 The championship will determine the ANRC Horsemanship Challenge National Champion in each high school division.

 - A member school or organization with a middle school team ranking 1st through 6th in either conference division is eligible to compete in a horsemanship clinic, written test, and practicum at the ANRC Junior Horsemanship Challenge National Championship in that division (team of two only).
 The championship will determine the ANRC Horsemanship Challenge Champion in each middle school division.

-- If a minimum of 20 schools/organizations with high school or middle school teams join each year, there are no additional entry fees to attend the Championship.
-Shipping, transportation, stabling, and accommodations are the responsibility of each team.
+- Entry fees, shipping, transportation, stabling, and accommodations are the responsibility of each team.
 (ANRC reserves the right to modify the criteria for Championship qualification within a given competition year and will review the criteria for Championship qualification preceding each competition year)

 - Participating schools or organizations pay an annual ANRC membership fee of $300.
 Membership opens June 1 and expires May 31.
 A paid membership allows access to all ANRC materials, including a rule book, guide for competition hosts, study resources, program rides, and score sheets. (there are no additional membership fees for participants or coaches)